California State Controller

 RETURNING UNCLAIMED PROPERTY TO RIGHTFUL OWNERS

 As Controller, Chiang led the effort to reform the State’s 54-year-old Unclaimed Property Program, which currently holds about $6.9 billion in bank accounts, utility deposits and other property that businesses have deemed abandoned by their owners.
-In four years, he returned more money than was returned in the previous eight years.
+Since 2007, he has returned double the amount of money compared to the previous seven years.
 Read more.

 REFORMING CORPORATE GOVERNANCE